MithilRocks/imdb-fast-api/README.md

-# Elements and Commodities Project
+# IMDB Project

 ### Step 1: Clone repo
 Open command prompt.
-Clone this repository in the location of your choice using `git clone https://github.com/MithilRocks/commodities.git`
+Clone this repository in the location of your choice using `git clone https://github.com/MithilRocks/imdb-fast-api.git`

 ### Step 2: Setup and installation
-Change directory to `commodities` folder.
+Change directory to `imdb-fast-api` folder.

 Run the command `pipenv shell` to run virtual environment.
 Wait for a few minutes for the virtual environment to finish the setup.